canonical/is-charms-contributing-guide/src/ci/200-failing-checks.md

   (e.g., because the fix is needed in production and the status check is failing due to problems with GitHub).

-One of the repository admins should then be asked to review the artifacts and merge the PR after completing the review.
+One of the repository admins should then be asked to review the changes and merge the PR after completing the review.
 The PR should be otherwise ready to be merged (e.g., has been approved).